 Any mastering-studio is only as good as it’s monitoring-system, and even more important, acoustical treatment.
 All rooms have room-modes which create dips and peaks in the audio spectrum.
 This is something you don’t want, especially not in a mastering-studio.
 To make the B&W 802’s sound at it’s absolute best, I spent a lot of time and effort in the acoustics of the studio.

 Because of the soundproofing and isolation it’s also airtight which means, no fresh air.
-Gulp… To have fresh air, I designed a silent and soundproofed airsystem using 2 extremely silent fans and a huge silencer with carbon airfilters on the roof.
+To get fresh air, I designed a silent and soundproofed airsystem using 2 extremely silent fans and a huge silencer with carbon airfilters on the roof.
 These filters also help to get rid of the ‘polluted air’ by the use of over-pressure, there are air-grids in the front wall.
-These end up in the 4 (four) layers thick frontwall and moves the air outside without the music going outside.
-For natural daylight, I installed a Solatube system.
+These end up in the 4 (four) layers thick wall and moves the air outside without the music going outside.
+For natural daylight, I installed a Solatube system and daylight lamps.

 The studio-desk is custom made by myself to have the least impact on the acoustics.
 Most mastering-desks are bulky and the bottom part is closed because of rackspace and stands.
 I didn’t like that idea and so I made an open desk with the smallest footprint possible.
+Big desks also reflect sound and that could cause comb-filtering, that is why I added fractal diffusors on the back of the desk.
 A lot of studio’s use big screens nowadays which block the soundfield or at least have some acoustic diffraction around the edges.
 I decided to use one big 42 inch angled and mounted on the floor, one 20 inch main screen suffit mounted in the desk and a small 10 inch screen for metering on the side.
-That way I have all the info that I need but with it blocking or messing up the soundfield.
+That way I have all the info that I need but without it blocking or messing up the soundfield.